-The Central Bank of Ireland

-A key component of a successful and attractive jurisdiction for the location of financial services activities is a strong and independent regulator, with international credibility.
+The Central Bank of Ireland A key component of a successful and attractive jurisdiction for the location of financial services activities is a strong and independent regulator, with international credibility.
 The Central Bank carries out its functions in the context of a harmonized approach to financial regulation across the EU.
 The Central Bank is committed to providing a high-quality, fair and transparent authorization process for all applicants.
-It regularly emphasizes that it is open for engagement and that it has the resources, including dedicated professional teams, to deal with any increase in authorization applications, particularly in light of Brexit.
+It is open to engaging with firms and has the resources, including dedicated professional teams, to deal with any increase in authorization applications, particularly in light of Brexit.
 The Central Bank's focus is on the risk to consumers from fintech developments, and on protecting consumers where an activity is not yet regulated.
 That being said, the Central Bank has been publicly supportive of the fintech movement in Ireland and its Director of Consumer Protection has recently stated that "there is an exciting opportunity for fintech firms to contribute in a positive way to protecting consumers and enabling greater access and availability of financial products and services".
+Brexit 🔅 What does it mean for fintech companies?

 Many companies are assessing their options in light of Brexit, in particular fintech businesses who seek to freely access the European Union market of 500m consumers.
-Post-Brexit, unless special arrangements are agreed between the UK and the EU:

-- The EU financial regulatory and payments regime will no longer apply to the UK.
+Post-Brexit, unless special arrangements are agreed between the UK and the EU: - The EU financial regulatory and payments regime will no longer apply to the UK.
 The movement of services, capital, payments and people between the EU and the UK will become more difficult. - Fintech firms that are authorized by the UK financial regulator will no longer be able to passport into the EU.
 These companies may need to relocate their operations outside of the UK to an EU jurisdiction in order to qualify for EU passporting. - The EU rules on data protection, intellectual property and technology will no longer apply to the UK so there will be greater divergence and uncertainty.

-Ireland has already seen a number of large banks & financial services companies move units to Ireland in the wake of Brexit, including Bank of America, Legal & General, JP Morgan, Barclays and Goldman Sachs.
+Ireland has already seen a number of high profile fintech companies announce the transfer of operations to Ireland in the wake of Brexit, including US cryptocurrency exchange, Coinbase and UK challenger banks, Revolut and Starling Bank.
 As a committed member and supporter of the EU and the Eurozone, Ireland offers an unrivalled value proposition for fintech companies seeking to do business in the EU in a post-Brexit marketplace.

-A&L Goodbody fintech experience

-The A&L Goodbody fintech team advises both domestic and international fintech companies at all stages of their development - from high growth start-ups to leading financial institutions and multinational companies bringing disruptive financial technologies to the market.
+A&L Goodbody fintech experience The A&L Goodbody fintech team advises both domestic and international fintech companies at all stages of their development - from high growth start-ups to leading financial institutions and multinational companies bringing disruptive financial technologies to the market.
 Our cross-departmental team, based in Dublin and across the fintech epicenters of London, New York, San Francisco and Silicon Valley, advise on the full range of Irish and EU legal issues affecting our fintech clients throughout their life cycle.
-Our financial regulatory expertise is second-to-none in the Irish market and we have long-standing relationships with key Irish regulators, including the Central Bank of Ireland, the Irish Data Protection Commissioner and other agencies and industry bodies that operate in the fintech sector.
+Our financial regulatory expertise is second-to-none in the Irish market and we have long-standing relationships with key Irish regulators, including the Central Bank, the Irish Data Protection Commissioner and other agencies and industry bodies that operate in the fintech sector.
 Leveraging this expertise and know-how, we can provide innovative, but cost effective, legal solutions to support you and your business as you embark on your path to international expansion.
 Key contacts

-Gina Conheady Corporate, M&A and Fintech Partner San Francisco +1 415 767 5261 gconheady@algoodbody.com
+Gina Conheady Corporate, M&A and Fintech Partner gconheady@algoodbody.com